About Me

 A little bit about me is that I immigrated to Canada when I was 5, and grew up across 6 different cities.
 I was also raised in a multi-faith household (Christianity, Buddhism, Atheism).

-In my own life, I’ve seen the impact of generations of trauma, gender & cultural expectations, and lack of mental health support.
+In my own communities, I’ve seen the impact of generations of trauma and low mental health support.
 It’s not easy trying to navigate everything all at once: your environment, your people, yourself.

 My hope is to help you write a different future from the history handed to you.